How Many Types of Trains Are There in India?

 1. Sub-Urban Trains

 These trains run from one district or state to another.
 All states in the country are inter-connected with rail head.
 You can enjoy the slow rhythmic movement of the train as you pass through different environments.
-Top sub-urban railway stations to choose are in Chennai, Delhi, Mumbai, Kolkata and other important cities.
-You can also ride for several days in these trains in sleeper class.

 Read More: Top 6 Luxury Train Journeys in India